-Teacher of Freed Slaves
+Teacher of Former Slaves in the South

 Teaching in the South during the Reconstruction era (1865-1877) took great courage.
 The women who traveled there to teach often feared for their lives but were determined to empower the freed slaves through literacy.